anna099/hegel/introduction/2-preface.md

 *Encyclopaedia*; 'because of its form, the judgment is one-sided and to that extent false.'[^40]

-In spite of all of this, the preface contains some aphoristic remarks which *appear*, at the very least, to be 'first principles' of Hegel's thought.
+In spite of all of this, the Preface contains some aphoristic remarks which *appear*, at the very least, to be 'first principles' of Hegel's thought.
 They have clearly been interpreted in that way by many people, since they have become some of the most notorious quotations in Hegel's work.
 The first is as follows: